nandee95/Steam_Event_Notification_Blocker/README.md

 This small app blocks <a href="http://steamcommunity.com">Steam</a>'s annoying event notifications.
 <br><br>
 <b>How it works?</b><br>
-It runs in the background all the time (It uses as small amount of resources as possible).
-When it detect an event notification window its closes it.
-It scans for windows once a second.
+It's a background application (It uses as small amount of resources as possible).
+When It detects an event notification window It closes it.
+It scans for event notification windows once a second.
 The program is automatically starts with Windows!
+Just install it and you will never have to care about it!
 <br><br>
 <b>How to install this tool?</b><br>
 1. Download the latest build from <a href="https://github.com/nandee95/Steam_Event_Notification_Blocker/raw/master/Build/SENB.rar">here</a>.<br>